-With the current pace of data generation coupled with the policies to encourage genomic data sharing, genomic privacy will be one of the original at opic of hot debate.
-In the analysis of genomic privacy, however, it is necessary to consider the basic premise of sharing any type of personal information: There is always an amount of leakage in the sensitive information [33].
-We believe this makes it necessary for the genomic data sharing and publishing mechanisms to incorporate quantification methods before the datasets are released.
+With the current pace of data generation coupled with the policies to encourage genomic data sharing, genomic privacy will be a topic of hot debate.
+In the analysis of genomic privacy, however, it is necessary to consider the basic premise of sharing any type of personal information: There is always an amount of leakage in the sensitive information [37].
+In addition, as shown by previous studies, we often cannot propose black-and-white solutions to problems in privacy, thanks to the multifaceted nature of privacy.
+We believe these makes it necessary for the genomic data sharing and publishing mechanisms to incorporate statistical quantification methods before the datasets are released.
+Moreover, legislative decision making processes should incorporate the quantified risk estimates of leakage as an objective factor.
 The quantification methodology and the analysis frameworks presented in this study can be applied for analysis of the information leakage in the datasets where the correlative relations between datasets can be exploited for performing linking attacks.

 The analysis of tradeoff between predictability and leakage of ICI can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the ICI leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
-Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals in a large dataset at different predictability levels.
-For example, in Figure XX, at 5% predictability level there is 11 bits of ICI leakage, which can identify on average 2000 individuals.
-At 1% predictability, there is around 18 bits of ICI, which can identify on average approximately 64000 individuals.
-Depending on the probability of leakage that can be tolerated, the predictability versus ICI leakage can be utilized to assess whether the dataset can be released to public access or not.
+Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals at different predictability levels.
+For example, in Figure 2c, at 1% predictability, there is 17.5 bits of ICI, which can be used to characterize on average approximately 185,000 individuals.